tsweet77/repeater-image-writer/README.md

 # repeater-image-writer
-Repeats an intention into a BMP image.
+Repeats an intention into a BMP image (Output.bmp).